 20.1 Boarding schools, residential special schools and children's homes have additional factors to consider with regards to safeguarding.
-Schools and colleges that provide such residential accommodation and/or are registered as children's homes should be alert to inappropriate pupil relationships and the potential for peer on peer abuse, particularly in schools and colleges with a significant gender imbalance.
-Further details can be found at section five of KCSIE.2021
+Schools and colleges that provide such residential accommodation and/or are registered as children's homes should be alert to inappropriate pupil relationships and the potential for child-on-child abuse, particularly in schools and colleges with a significant gender imbalance.
+Further details can be found at section five of KCSIE 2023